FancyBaguette/Block-Bookmarks/README.md

 Simple tool intended for easier site navigation in the Steam overlay web browser.
 I created it so that i don't have to google up the site i wanted to go to every time i launch the overlay and so that you don't have to do it too.

 ## 🏗 Work in progress
-Quite a lot of features not implemented yet.
+Quite a few features not implemented yet.
 Incoming features include:
 - Wiping all bookmarks at once
 - App settings with customization options
 - Improved accessibility